Starting Your New Business

 Every business, profession, or occupation operating in the City of Hallandale Beach, including a home-based business, is required by our city ordinance to obtain a City of Hallandale Beach Local Business Tax Receipt (Occupational License).
 A Business Tax Receipt is a requirement of the State of Florida pursuant to Florida Statutes, Chapter 205.

-- You will need to apply for the Local Business Tax Receipt by completing a Local Business Tax Receipt Zoning Application Form (if operating from a commercial or leased space) or a Exempt Local Business Tax Receipt & Zoning Application (if operating business from a residence).
+- You will need to apply for the Local Business Tax Receipt by completing a Local Business Tax Receipt Zoning Application Form (if operating from a commercial or leased space).

 - You will must be required to fill out a Property Owner/Landlord Authorization to Conduct Business Form which serves as authorization from the property owner/association authorizing to applicant to conduct your business on their premises or home-based business located in a condominium complex.